openshift/machine-config-operator/docs/OSUpgrades.md

 # OS updates

 The MCO manages the Red Hat Enterprise Linux CoreOS (RHCOS) operating system.
-Further, the operating system itself is just another part of the [release image](https://github.com/openshift/cluster-version-operator/), called `machine-os-content`.
+Further, the operating system itself is just another part of the [release image](https://github.com/openshift/cluster-version-operator/), called `rhel-coreos`.

 In other words, the cluster controls the operating system.

-# "Bootimage" vs machine-os-content
+# "Bootimage" vs rhel-coreos image

 We will use the term "bootimage" to mean an initial RHCOS disk image, such as an AMI, bare metal raw disk image, VMWare VMDK, OpenStack qcow2, etc.